boolean-uk/scrabble-challenge/pseudocode.md

 Convert the input string into something we can iterate on better.

 - Convert the input word to uppercase to make sure we are ok with capitalization
-- Update our letters and points value object in step 1 to capital letters
+- Update our letters and points value object in [Step 1](#step-1) to capital letters
 - Split the word to a new array

 ### Step 6